Free Democratic Party (Germany): Ideology and platform

-The FDP is a predominantly classical-liberal party, both in the sense of supporting free market economic policies and in the sense of policies emphasizing the minimization of government interference in individual affairs.
-The party has also been described as neoliberal.
+The FDP is a predominantly classical-liberal inspired party, both in the sense of supporting free market economic policies and in the sense of policies emphasizing the minimization of government interference in individual affairs.
+During election campaigning, the party has emphasised support for tax cuts, reductions in government spending and balanced budgets.
+The party has also been described by various media sources as neoliberal.
 Scholars of political science have historically identified the FDP as closer to the CDU/CSU bloc than to the Social Democratic Party of Germany (SPD) on economic issues but closer to the SPD and the Greens on issues such as civil liberties, education, defense, and foreign policy.
+The FDP has oriented itself towards a centrist position between the CDU and the SPD; however, it is to the right of the CDU in its socioeconomics perspective, environmental and labour policies.